KhalidOsama/Reddit/README.md

 Simple coding challenge of a Reddit-like app

 # Project Generation
-* The project based is from Android Studio's standard new project wizard.
+* The project base was generated from Android Studio's standard new project wizard.
-* App UI is following Google's template in https://github.com/android/architecture-samples.
+* The app's UI and UX are inspired by Google's template in https://github.com/android/architecture-samples.

 # Project Style
 * MVVM architecture as recommended by Google's https://github.com/android/architecture-samples.
+(Not the full implementation)
 * Single activity app.
 * Navigation Component.
 * SafeArgs for navigation actions to avoid bugs.